Kuadrant/multicluster-gateway-controller/docs/installation/control-plane-installation.md

 EOF
 ```

-You can now verify that the `ManagedZone` has been created and is in a ready state:
+Verify that the `ManagedZone` has been created and is in a ready state:

 ```bash
 kubectl get managedzone -n multi-cluster-gateways --context $HUB_CLUSTER